kant/contao-awesome/README.md

 ## Community Support, Wikis and Boards

 ### Official German Community board | https://community.contao.org
 Contao has a big and awesome community in the german location.
-If you neeed support, help or you like to help other people to solve problems, this is the right place for you.
+If you need support, help or you like to help other people to solve problems, this is the right place for you.

 ### Official International English board | https://community.contao.org/en/
 This ist the right place for international board topics.